 2. USING BAKING SODA

-- Heat some water in the pot or the pan, which you want to clean.
+- Heat some water in the pot or pan that needs cleaning.

-- Add half a tablespoon of baking soda into it and boil it until it gets foggy.
+- Add half a tablespoon of baking soda to the hot water and let it boil until it becomes foggy.

-- Make a thick paste of baking soda by adding little water.
+- Create a thick paste by mixing baking soda with a small amount of water.

-- Apply its paste on the areas of the pot or pan that require it.
+- Apply the baking soda paste to the areas of the pot or pan that require cleaning.